brajeshwar/brajeshwar.github.io/_posts/2009/2009-06-17-is-nokia-trying-to-fit-in-there.md

----
-layout: post
-title: Is Nokia trying to fit in there?
+# Is Nokia trying to fit in there?
----

 Despite being the world leader in mobile phones for several years and with every 1/3 mobile phones being sold is known to come off Nokia's couch, the brand is being taken for a ride by Apple's iPhone.
 With the new <a href="http://www.apple.com/iphone/">iPhone 3G S</a> coming up, Nokia just found another competition to what was already a chaos.